OriginalSolutions/EXPERIMENT_WITH_AUTOGLUON/README.md

 # EXPERIMENT_WITH_AUTOGLUON
-A FORECAST OF THE PAST BASED ON A FORECAST OF THE FUTURE
+A FORECAST OF THE PAST BASED ON A FORECAST OF THE FUTURE - BACKTESTING

 ----------------------------------------------------------------------------
 ----------------------------------------------------------------------------